by Steve Horn

 That 100-mile range, criticized as too broad by the American Civil Liberties Union (“ACLU”), was deemed “a reasonable distance from any external boundary of the United States” under that statute.
 The ACLU derisively calls the 100-mile range, in which two-thirds of the U.S. population lives, a “Constitution-Free Zone.”

-But the reality: Greyhound buses have long been ...
+But the reality: Greyhound buses have long been a place in which constitutional rights are ...

 by Derek Gilna